 Pomegranates are self-pollinating, so you only need one to set fruit.
 They are relatively hardy and will bear fruit within the second year.

-For outdoor or indoor pomegranate trees grown in containers, you will need around a 10-gallon container one-quarter full of potting soil.
+For outdoor or indoor pomegranate trees grown in containers, you will need around a 10 gallon (38 L.) container one-quarter full of potting soil.
 Set the root ball into the container and begin to fill in around the roots with the soil to the top of the container but not covering the trunk.
 Water the new tree in well and lightly tamp the soil down to eliminate any air pockets.

 Caring for Pomegranate Plants